Skip to content

 3. Open `robots.txt` to the major AI crawlers

-If your business model does depend on paywalling content from models (publishers, research platforms), that is a different conversation.
+For a services business, citation frequency is worth far more than the marginal concern of being in a training corpus.
+If you depend on paywalling content from models — publishers, research platforms, subscription research — that is a different conversation.
 For everyone else, open the door.

 4. Write for citation, not for ranking